 The South Carolina Academy of Science is a state-wide, interdisciplinary science organization.
 Membership is open to anyone with an interest in science.
 Members include college students, grade school and college faculty, educational administrators, business people and government employees.

 What We Do

-Our next meeting is Saturday April 13th, 2013 at Benedict College in Columbia, SC!
+Our next meeting is Saturday April 5th, 2014 at Trident Technical College in Charleston, SC!

 Junior Academy (SCJAS)

 The Academy supports the South Carolina Junior Academy of Science, which is open to high school students who are interested in science.
 The Junior Academy holds workshops, which are educational events, and annual meeting in conjunction with the Academy's annual meeting where high school students present research and compete for awards.

 The Academy publishes a peer-reviewed journal that accepts quality manuscripts on any scientific topic.
 Journal volumes and submission instructions and available on our Journal page.